Writing Requirements

 Interschool transfer students should plan to meet with their WCAS College Adviser in their first quarter in WCAS to develop a plan for meeting the requirement.
 Depending on the extent of their writing experience, and their own sense of the strengths and weaknesses in their writing, one or another of these options may be more suitable.
 In some cases it may be appropriate for students to delay making a decision on the best course for fulfilling the requirement if they expect to have writing opportunities in their first quarter at Northwestern.

+Students may prepare and submit a portfolio of writing produced in courses beyond the first-year seminars.
 The portfolio should include three writing samples.
 At least two should be from courses taken at Northwestern, and at least two should be analytic writing.
 Students should email copies of their writing samples, along with a brief note describing their writing background in college to the Writing Program (writing-program@northwestern.edu).
 These will be forwarded to a committee in the Writing Program, and the students will be contacted after their writing portfolios have been reviewed.
 The committee meets each quarter and by request.

 Resources for Students to Improve Their Writing